Coffreo/php-cs-fixer-config/README.md

 $ make cs     # Apply CS to source code (THIS MUST BE DONE BEFORE PUSHING)
 $ make        # lazy ? execute both above commands
 ```

+## FAQ

+* I've installed everything but it keeps me warning that few rules are inexistents.

+> You get thie error messager because the version of `friendsofphp/php-cs-fixer` is not appropriate
+with selected rules set.
+Two potentials causes:
+>  * Ensure your ruleset is compatible with your PHP version (56 for 5.6, 70 for 7.0, etc...)
+>  * Check your composer.json for `config.platform` key.
+It should either be undefined or the correct value
+depending on your PHP version.
+The presence of this config key force composer to install cs-fixer
+version related to PHP version defined by this key, ignoring real current version of PHP.)